fanhuan/en/_posts/2017-08-08-Jupyter-On-Remote-Server.md

 tags: [python]
 ---

 I went to SDSC Summer Institute last week and had an amazing time.
 Check out the [agenda](http://si17.sdsc.edu/agenda/).
 There were a few life-changing moments, which I think I will talk about in later posts.
-During the workshop, we used jupyter notebook that was installed on Comet, one of the super computer in SDSC, which allowed usage of many cores across the cluster.
-Therefore the first thing I wanted to do when I'm back was to setup jupyter notebook on the work station in the lab.
+During the workshop, we used jupyter notebook that was installed on Comet, one of the super computers in SDSC, which allowed usage of multicores across the cluster.
+Therefore the first thing I wanted to do when I was back was to setup jupyter notebook on the work station in the lab.

-We have a pretty powerful work station: 40 cores, 330G of RAM (with 3 empty slots that we could fill), and a 60T storage system mounted on it.
-As I do most of my computing on it, I write python scripts to run on it, instead of using the more interactive jupyter notebook.
+It's a pretty powerful work station: 40 cores, 330G of RAM (with 3 empty slots that we could still fill), and a 60T storage system mounted on it.
+As I do most of my computing on it, I usually write python scripts to run there, instead of using the more interactive jupyter notebook.
 I only use jupyter notebook on my iMac for exploratory analysis in early stages of data processing, therefore lots of file transferring happens between my iMac and the work station, which is not ideal.
+Not to mention the differences in computing power.

-This is a very helpful [post](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-jupyter-notebook-to-run-ipython-on-ubuntu-16-04) if you want to set up a Jupyter Notebook on Ubuntu 16.04 with __Python 2.7__.
+Here is a very helpful [post](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-jupyter-notebook-to-run-ipython-on-ubuntu-16-04) if you want to set up a Jupyter Notebook on Ubuntu 16.04 with __Python 2.7__.
 However since it is already 2017 and Andrea Zonca, the organizer of the Summer Institute, doesn't want to hear about Python 2 any more, also I would like to move from multiprocessing to concurrent.futures, which is a new feather in Python 3.6, I decided to write down what I did to set up Jupyter Notebook for __Python 3.6__, still on Ubuntu 16.06.

 ## Step 1: install jupyter notebook